 Rag to riches stories, drag to fab situations, dramatic and awesome restorations, all of these make for inspiration.
-You probably enjoy watching an episode of extreme makeover as much as the next person.
-There is nothing more exciting as watching a dull building converted to an awesome masterpiece.
+You probably enjoy watching an episode of Extreme Makeover as much as the next person.
+There is nothing more exciting than watching a dull building transform into an awesome masterpiece.

-As a home restoration expert, I can confidently say that not all restoration projects costs a fortune.
-It simple depends on the amount of work needed and the picture you have in mind.
+As a home restoration expert, I can confidently say that not all restoration projects cost a fortune.
+It simply depends on the amount of work needed and the picture you have in mind.
 You can get a really awesome renovation for a few thousand; however, a big project can run into hundreds of thousands.

 While virtually every restoration is beautiful in its own right, check out the following 8 to see examples of some really amazing restorations.

 A two-bedroom bungalow in Hampshire became too small for the growing family, despite the fact that it had a small terrace out back.
 Due to the sloping terrain surrounding the house, building an extension would have been too expensive.
 The best approach, therefore, was to construct a new first floor, adding a dual-pitched roof that allowed all bedrooms to be located upstairs.
 This made it possible to have a bigger and better living room on the ground floor.

 The original bedroom was joined into the hallway to create a bigger entrance with a staircase and vaulted ceiling.
 The overall effect is one of extreme creativity coupled with an awesome, stylish white finish.

 A 1950s bungalow in Oxfordshire was brilliantly converted into an ultramodern masterpiece, with much of the materials coming from the original structure.
 The owners wanted a modern home suitable for their growing family, and the result was a striking difference from the drab-looking farmhouse-type bungalow with three bedrooms and a loft.
 The new structure came with better access to the garden, a well-lit living area, and a glazed extension, resulting in an awesome courtyard setting.